The Invisible Highways Over the Ocean

 Miles-in-Trail Restrictions

-Controllers may require minimum spacing between aircraft, effectively limiting traffic volume through congested areas.
+Controllers impose minimum spacing between aircraft, effectively limiting how much traffic flows through congested areas.
+It slows things down but keeps them orderly.

 Reroutes